shreeshailgumgeri/AI-Enhanced-Real-Time-Occupancy-Planning-System/README.md

 # AI-Enhanced Real-Time Occupancy Planning System

-This prototype implements a Natural Language Interface for the Occupancy Query system that integrates VergeSense sensor data with AI models to provide intelligent workspace recommendations based on natural language requests.
+This prototype implements a Natural Language Interface for an Occupancy Query system that integrates VergeSense sensor data with AI models to provide intelligent workspace recommendations based on natural language requests.

 ## Project Overview